HenrikSamuelsson/kernighan-1988/exercises/chapter_01/exercise_01/kernighan_and_ritchie_exercise_01_01.md

 ## Answer

+The exercise demonstrates the basic structure of a minimal C program and how common syntax and declaration errors are reported by the compiler.
+It also serves as a practical introduction to compiling and running a C program from the command line using GCC on Windows.

 ## References

 Kernighan, B. W., & Ritchie, D. M. (1988). *The C programming language* (2nd ed.).
 Prentice Hall.